ddf-project/DDF/README.md

 ```
 $ cd DDF
-$ bin/run-once.sh
+$ bin/set-env.sh
 ```
+if you don't want to set up the environment variables every time, please add the commands into ~/.bashrc or ~/.bash_profile.

-If you ever need to regenerate the pom.xml files:
+If you don't have sbt and want to install,
 ```
-$ bin/make-poms.sh
+$ bin/get-sbt.sh
 ```
+This command will install a local sbt under bin/sbt

 The following regenerates Eclipse .project and .classpath files: